 The lands were, but the keep wasn’t.
-It was not as small as it seemed from a distance and bigger than he had led her to believe, but it was not nearly as big as Fàileach.
-The outer grounds were littered with rotting wood and other building materials.
-So was the inner bailey.
-The sheds and outbuildings in the inner bailey close to the keep were badly placed.
-There was no rhyme nor reason to their situation, and utterly inefficient.
-That would be changing.
+It was much bigger than he had led her to believe, but it was not nearly as big as Fàileach.
+The ditches outside the walls were littered with rotting wood and other building materials.
+She was glad there was no moat, for moats stunk.
+The outer bailey was almost all stables, well built and pristinely kempt.
+The inner bailey, however, was a disaster.
+The sheds and outbuildings in the inner bailey close to the keep were in dire need of demolition and rebuilding in more efficient spots.

 Her former betrothed could not lay claim to any beauty more than as a particularly ugly imp.
 Unfortunately, she had once informed him of this, and though they had been a mere six and eight years old, he had never forgiven her.
 Of course, if he had not been mean to her, perhaps she would not have been forced to make such an observation.
 She had not been able to look into his face since, and God help her if she had not been abducted to escape a wedding night with him.